Optimizing frequency allocation for fixed-frequency superconducting quantum processors: Frequency collisions

 \emph{Addressability} --- The first type of constraint involves the driving of a single qubit.
 To ensure that applying a pulse at the $\ket{0} \mapsto \ket{1}$ frequency of a transmon $i$ does not affect its neighbor $j$ through unwanted crosstalk or a CR interaction, we require that the transition frequency is different from the transition frequencies of its nearest neighbors.
 These constraints are referred to as type A in \Cref{tab:constraints}.
 For a qubit architecture, only the states $\ket{0}$ and $\ket{1}$ are populated, so we only need to avoid the frequency of the transitions that involve these states.

-\emph{Entanglement constraints for CR} --- To drive a CR entangling gate, a microwave pulse is applied on the control transmon $i$ at the frequency of the target transition, $f_d = f_j$.
+\emph{Entanglement constraints for CR} --- To drive a CR entangling gate, a microwave pulse is applied to the control transmon $i$ at the frequency of the target transition, $f_d = f_j$.
 High-fidelity gates based on this effect require that the two transmons be in the so-called straddling regime, which restricts the maximum distance between the frequencies of adjacent transmons to be less than their anharmonicity \cite{tripathi2019, magesan2020} (see constraint C1 in \Cref{tab:constraints}).
-While applying this microwave drive on the control transmon, we require that transitions of the control transmon be avoided.
-Since the CR pulse is usually stronger than the single-qubit pulses, we must also avoid the 2-photon transition (see constraint L1).
+While applying this microwave drive to the control transmon, we require that transitions of the control transmon be avoided (see constraints E1 and E2).
+Since the CR pulse is usually stronger than the single-qubit pulses, we must also avoid the 2-photon transition (see constraint D1).

 \emph{Spectators of entanglement} --- While driving an entangling gate between two transmons, the pulse applied to one transmon can also drive the transitions of its other neighbors $j$.
-These transmons are often referred to as \textit{spectators} of the entangling gate, and these classes of errors have recently been studied in more depth \cite{sundaresan2020}.
+These transmons are often referred to as \textit{spectators} of the entangling gate(see constraint S1 and S2 for the 1 photons spectator collision and T1 for a 2 photons transition collision), and these classes of errors have recently been studied in more depth \cite{sundaresan2020}.

 These constraints were first defined for fixed-frequency \textit{qubit} architectures that use the CR gate for entanglement.
 In the following paragraphs, we extend these constraints to address the additional constraints needed for \textit{qutrit} systems with the CR gate and for \textit{qubit} systems with a differential AC-Stark shift entangling gate.

 \emph{Qutrit} --- To extend these constraints to qutrit architectures, we need to consider the addition of two drives: one for the single-qutrit gate with a drive frequency $f_d$ at the $\ket{1} \mapsto \ket{2}$ transition and one for an entanglement drive frequency at the $\ket{1} \mapsto \ket{2}$ frequency of the target transmon.
 In addition, we need to add constraints on the drive frequencies such that the $\ket{2} \mapsto \ket{3}$ transition frequency for each transmon is avoided to prevent leakage.
 See the Supplement for an exhaustive list of constraints.